chriskiehl/re-wx/docs/main-concepts.md

 **Component philosophy:**

-Fewer are preferable to many.
+As a general rule of thumb, fewer stateful components are preferable to many.
 State is the hardest thing to manage in programming.
+In re-wx, you should favor coarse